 This family of DPA Resistant solutions include robust blocks of logic seamlessly integrated using hardware cores or software libraries helping speed customer’s time-to-market.
 The cores provide robust, flexible side-channel resistance for cryptographic functions validated to different security and performance levels based on product’s requirement.
 These high-performance DPA Resistant Cores provide SoC manufacturers with a seamless solution that enables them to devote resources to differentiating features and reduce implementation time.

-Patent Licensing:The Cryptography Research patent portfolio includes more than fifty U.S. and international patents covering DPA and countermeasures.
+Patent Licensing:The Cryptography Research patent portfolio includes over 100 patents and patent applications covering DPA and countermeasures.
 A license to these patents is required to make, use, sell, offer to sell, or import DPA-resistant devices.
 To encourage education and research, free licenses are available for qualifying non-commercial use.

 Services:The Cryptography Research technical staff can perform and assist with all stages of cryptosystem specification, design, and validation.
 Our hardware evaluation lab also performs security evaluations on security chips and other cryptographic devices.